Smart D.C. Real Estate Rental Investments

 What do we mean by that?
 Let’s take a look at Georgetown where prices have been steadily climbing for the past half-decade.
 A two bedroom/ two bath apartment with 1,100 square feet in Georgetown can go for more than $3,800 per month, while that same two bedroom/ two bath apartment 30-year note on a two bedroom/two bath apartment with 1,100 square feet in Georgetown will cost $700,000 to buy.
 As long as you can put down at least 11% (or $77,000), you will be paying less than $3,800 per month in mortgage (source: Zillow’s Mortgage Calculator).
 With rents increasing every few months, buying a rental property that may be a net negative in early years could easily become a net positive by next summer as prices continue to increase.

-This means even if you don’t want to rent out the property, it will be worthwhile to have a mortgage payment that is lower than the surrounding neighborhoods rental prices.
+This means even if you have no interest in rental investments, it will be worthwhile to have a mortgage payment that is lower than the surrounding neighborhoods rental prices.
 In highly desired neighborhoods, which are the neighborhoods discussed in this post, properties can appreciate nearly 50% in less than two years!

 So, now we’ve got some direction on how to project returns on your investment, it’s important to remember that buying outside of the desired geography can be detrimental.
 The 5 D.C. neighborhood real estate investment areas that are the best choices today are: